matriarx/i18n-react/readme.md

 An internationalization and localization project for React.
 It contains a localization context provider built on the `Intl` browser API, several enumerations, utilities and support for translations.

-This project is a continuous work in progress.

 ## 🧚🏻‍♀️✨ Status 🌈☁️

 <p>